pl728/lofi-algorithm/README.md

 # Auto-generation of Lo-fi Hip-hop w/ Tonality

-This project is the result of my multiple attempts to hack together a very basic lo-fi hip hop beat generator.
+This project is the result of my attempts to hack together a very basic lo-fi hip hop beat generator.

 The repository consists of:
 * an extendable object-oriented hierarchy of musical objects such as Note, MajorSeventhChord, etc.